AmberLehmann/bittorrent-tui/README.md

 ## Supported Features
 - Performant TUI interface
 - Logging with 5 log levels (trace, debug, info, warning, error)
+- Ability to connect with HTTP trackers
+- Ability to download from peers assigned by the tracker

 ## Unsupported Features (May come soon)
 - Optional arguments passed through command line